 Gemini vs. Coinbase: Ease of Use

-Gemini is built on ease of use and its super clean interface is evidence of this.
-With a simple price list and the ability to buy, sell, or exchange crypto front-and-center, Gemini is easily one of the best user experiences for exchanging crypto.
+Gemini is built on ease of use, and its super-clean interface is evidence of this.
+With a simple price list and the ability to buy, sell, or exchange cryptocurrency front-and-center, Gemini is easily one of the best user experiences for exchanging cryptocurrency.

 Both Gemini and Coinbase adhere to the United States KYC and anti-money laundering regulations.
 This may require you to provide proof of identity and proof of address.